 When it comes to delivering results, a smooth project management workflow can make or break your team.
 Unfortunately, too many people are used to working with mediocre or even poor project management workflow processes.
-This lack of effective processes explains why, as the Standish Group reports, nearly two-thirds of projects are not completed on time or within budget.
+This lack of effective processes explains why, as the Standish Group reports, nearly 84% of projects are not completed on time or within budget.

 Finding the ideal project management workflow